 We intend to pursue additional acquisition candidates, but the timing, size or success of any acquisition effort and the related potential capital commitments cannot be predicted.
-We continue to expect to fund future cash acquisitions primarily with cash flow from operations and the usage of the unborrowed portion of the revolving credit facility.
-We expect capital expenditures for fiscal 2015 to be approximately \$15 million primarily related to warehouse and office facilities for our operations in United Arab Emirates.
+We continue to expect to fund future cash acquisitions primarily with cash flow from operations and the usage of available portion of the revolving credit facility.
+We expect capital expenditures for fiscal year 2016 to be approximately \$10 million primarily related to equipment used in ongoing operations.